 "Tell me it didn't mean anything, Buffy.
-Tell me he doesn't mean anything to you at all."
+Tell me he doesn't mean anything to you."

 Riley's voice had been cold, but scarily calm since the moment she'd walked in the door.
 That changed with those last words from Buffy.
 I wouldn't want to.
 The nail in the coffin of their relationship.
 She would have laughed at the irony of her analogy, except now was most definitely not the time for giggles.
 Even hysterical ones.

 It was his nose that made the crunching sound this time, as Buffy's fist lashed out suddenly and smashed into cartilage.
 Crap, crap, crap.
 She'd hit Riley without even realizing what she was doing.
 Huh…protective instincts already in place.
 She just couldn't hear it, couldn't listen to him say such things about her child.
-About her miracle.
-About Eden.
 She could change the prophecy.
 Maybe that was the truth.
 But all it took was Buffy's mind pulling into focus the so-recent image of the little girl—all blue eyes and soft skin and sweet little lips, and yes, even her tiny razor-sharp fangs, to know that she'd never, ever wish her away.
 Quite the opposite, actually.
 She would do everything in her power to make sure she did exist.
 Even if that meant putting her faith in one de-fanged but currently soulless vampire.
-Even if that meant letting herself admit that she loved him.

 Even if it meant throwing Riley away, tossing out her one shot at a "normal" life.